GMOD/jbrowse-components/website/docs/models/lineargenomeview.md

 #### property: offsetPx

-bpPerPx corresponds roughly to the horizontal scroll of the LGV
+corresponds roughly to the horizontal scroll of the LGV

 ```js
 offsetPx: 0